 - Inverness is the launching point of the famous North Coast 500 – Scotland’s premier driving route.
 Check out our detailed guide to the North Coast 500 and North Coast 500 Accommodation Guide, as well as my photography highlights on the North Coast 500 for some inspiration for your trip.
 If you’d like an itinerary for the North Coast 500, check out our detailed 7 Day North Coast 500 camping itinerary.

 - From Inverness you can also head east and tackle the North East 250!
 This is a newer driving route which covers spectacular scenery, many Speyside distilleries, and the wonderful Moray Firth coastline.
 See our 3 day NE250 itinerary for advice on that one.

 - We have detailed guides to some of the locations in this post, including a guide to the Black Isle and tips on visiting the Cairngorms

 - If you’re driving in the UK for the first time, check out my tips for driving in the UK for some advice.
 We also have a guide to how much it costs to travel in the UK.

 - Looking for more inspiration for Scotland?
-Check out our 2 day Edinburgh itinerary, Glasgow and Loch Lomond itinerary and our itinerary for Skye and the Highlands to get you started.
+Check out our 2 day Edinburgh itinerary, our Glasgow and Loch Lomond itinerary, our guide to the best day trips from Glasgow, our guide to things to do in Edinburgh, our itinerary for Skye and the Highlands, our guide to the best day trips from Aberdeen, and our guide to the best day trips from Edinburgh to get you started.
 We also have a guide to getting from London to Edinburgh.